Clique immersions and independence number

-\begin{proof}[Proof of Theorem~\ref{thmX}] We proceed by induction on $\alpha$.
+\begin{proof} We proceed by induction on $\alpha$.
 The statement is trivially true for $\alpha=1$, and true for $\alpha=2$ by Theorem~\ref{dos}.
-We now prove it for~$\alpha\ge 3$.
-In turn, we do this by induction on $n$.
+We now prove it for~$\alpha\ge 3$, using induction on $n$.
 It is easy to see that the statement holds for all $1\le n<3\beta_\alpha$ as we then only need to find a $K_1$-immersion.